Prerequisite/Corequisite Key

 3 credit hours

-This course provides a comprehensive examination of the issue of drug abuse.
+This course provides a comprehensive examination of the issue of drugs and the criminal justice system.
 While focusing on the history, causes, and treatment of drug abuse, it also assesses varied drug policies, drug trafficking, drug law enforcement, and the drug legalization movement.
 Offered as needed.

 CJ 345